-Tuna Cakes (crab cakes lesser cousin) are beautifully browned and crunchy on the outside, soft and creamy inside and bursting with flavor.
+Tuna Cakes (crab cake’s lesser cousins) are beautifully browned and crunchy on the outside, soft and creamy inside and bursting with flavor.
 Even my son, a notoriously picky eater when it comes to fish, eats these little gems with no problem.
 These are just as good made with Salmon.

 Very quick and easy to make, these Tuna Cakes require a bit of time in the fridge (15 minutes at a minimum and up to an hour) to firm up or they tend to fall apart in the pan, so plan accordingly.

 This recipe is a great way to take advantage of budget priced cans of tuna sold during Lent, but they’re always inexpensive to make.
+Almost any left over or previously cooked fish can be used in this recipe, too.
 Make sure to read my Strategies, below, to find out how I put this meal on the table for a hair over three dollars.
 The Tuna Cakes are $2.20, and the salad (with Melissa D’Arabian’s Vinaigrette) and Glazed Carrots with Parsley Butter added about another $1.45 to the menu.

 Recipe: Tuna Cakes with Red Bell Pepper, serves 4